The Importance Of Negotiating The Right To Sublease Or Assign Your Commercial Lease (+VIDEO)

 If there is no prohibiting or limiting clause, a tenant does not need the landlord’s permission to do so.
 However, if the contract contains such provisions, the existing tenant needs to get the landlord’s consent.
-This can prove quite costly for the tenant, who may have to continue to pay rent, even if they no longer occupy the premises.
+This can prove quite costly for the tenant, who may have to continue to pay rent even if they no longer occupy the premises.

-Tenants should try to mitigate their risks upfront.
+Commercial tenants should try to mitigate their risks upfront.
 Before signing a lease, or even at the heads of agreement stage, the team at Tenant CS suggest negotiating a clause which requires a landlord to act reasonably in the case of lease assignment or sublease.

-Work with a tenant representation specialist
+Work with a commercial tenant advocate

 Negotiating commercial lease terms can be tricky (even daunting at times).
 This is because most businesses only have to do it once every 5-10 years.
 Being able to negotiate provisions that would not otherwise be included may also prove challenging because landlords prefer not to limit their options.